 The impact of a worsening economic environment including rising inflation has created significant budgetary pressures for the Combined Authority.
-Whilst the impact on the 2022/23 financial year was limited, the impact of inflation will require the Board to carefully consider service delivery and funding options in going forward.
-To assist with mitigating this risk the Board has approved the creation of an Inflation Reserve of £2.4m from the additional income received from the Authority's Treasury Management investments in 2022/23.
+The impact of this on the 2023-24 financial year was substantial, with significant rising costs in a number of areas, most particularly in supported bus contracts.
+Whilst it appears that the UK and the global economy is entering a more benign period of inflation, ongoing and potential geopolitical risks may cause further spikes in inflation in the medium term.
+The impact of inflationary risks will require the Board to carefully consider service delivery and funding options going forward.
+To assist with mitigating this risk the Board has an Inflation Reserve of £2.4m created from the additional income received from the Authority's Treasury Management investments in 2022/23, and will need to keep the adequacy of this and other reserves under regular review.